tachi-code/themes/README.md

 Tachi code uses the [index.json](./index.json) file to provide a list of themes to the user.
 Individual themes are loaded on-demand from the [themes](./themes) directory when the user selects a theme inside the application.
 Loaded themes are then cached locally and updated when a version change is detected.

+## Shiki tm-themes

+This repository is currently primarily composed of a subset of themes from the shiki tm-themes collection.